CyclingBits/llm-secret-scanner/core/src/main/resources/system_prompt.md

 - If you identify no issues, return an empty JSON array: []
 - Do NOT add any explanations, comments, or text beyond the JSON array
 - Ensure proper JSON syntax: use double quotes, proper commas, no trailing commas
-- Each object must have exactly these 5 fields in this order: lineNumber, issueType, secretValue
+- Each object must have exactly these 5 fields in this order: lineNumber, secretValue
 - All field values must be properly escaped strings (except lineNumber which are integers)
 - NEVER repeat the same entry
 - ALWAYS close the JSON array with ] - do not leave it incomplete